 alpha coma due to anoxic brain injury

-- Diffuse, monotonous alpha activity (that may be maximal over the bifrontal or posterior regions).(31307621)
+- Diffuse alpha activity that may be maximal over the bifrontal or posterior regions.(31307621)

 - Low amplitude (10-50 uV).